Opera

 Overview

 Perched on the rift between North America and Europe, Iceland is a constantly changing land of fire and ice, where molten lava has cooled and geothermal energy beneath the surface fuels hot springs and homes.
-Learn how Iceland has captured this heat to become a global leader in alternative energy and used innovative technology to extend a limited growing season.
-Examine the effects of climate change firsthand while visiting a glacier with a local expert.
+With your Chautauqua Institution expert Mark Wenzler, learn how Iceland has captured this heat to become a global leader in zero carbon energy and used innovative technology to extend a limited growing season.
+As the Peter Nosler Director of the Chautauqua Climate Change Initiative, Mark shares his expertise as you examine the effects of climate change firsthand while visiting a glacier, along with a local guide.
 Explore the island nation’s unique geology, with opportunities to learn about plate tectonics, volcanic activity, and glacial formation and retreat.
-Observe some of Iceland’s local wildlife, with exclusive opportunities to view puffins at a rehabilitation center; the whales that swim just off the coast; and even the unique, gentle Icelandic horse.
+And experience Icelandic cuisine with fresh bread baked beneath the earth, dinner at one of Iceland’s first restaurants, and during an interactive cooking class featuring local ingredients and recipes.

 Questions?